 What your designer isn't very likely to do on the first house call is make a lot of suggestions right off the bat.
 Until the floor plans have been rendered and the site notes unpacked, it can be an exercise in fruitlessness to make too many promises.
 However, there are occasions when the best fix is immediately obvious to a professional eye and while he will likely reserve judgment until his homework is done, he may float out a tentative suggestion.

 The best way to be prepared for the house call if you are a client is to make sure the rooms haven't been cleared of signs of life.
 If magazines usually pile up near a favorite chair in a sunny spot, that tells your designer a lot.
 You like to bask in a particular corner; you're an avid reader of periodicals; you have a lot of issues of Cat Fancy for a self-described dog lover.
 The clutter and the crushed cushions tell us where and how you spend time at home.

 The house call is intriguing for the designer and can be fun for the client once the ice is broken.
 Hopefully knowing a little bit more about what the designer is hoping to glean will make it easier to relax into the visit.

 And cookies.
 Most designers will not turn down cookies.

-Still digging into your research about how this whole design thing works?
-Check out our guide, 5 Tips for Working with a Designer!
+Still digging into your research about working with a designer?
+See our guide, 5 Tips for Working with a Designer!